FlowerEatsFish/tvgh-library-collection-crawler/README.md

            // If you set it as null, it will get an error. page, // number.
 Positive integer.
 Default: 1.
-        // Every page only shows maximum 12 results. libraryNumbering // number.
+        // Every page only shows maximum 12 results. libraryNumbering, // number.
 Integer and the range from 0 to 7 are valid.
 Default: 0.
                     // Each number represents a different library, as follows:
                     // 0: VGHTPE 臺北總院
                     // 1: GANDAU 關渡分院